metafates/testo/docs/tutorial.md

 }
 ```

-To make `testo` compatible with `go test` we invoke it from a regular testing function.
+To make `testo` compatible with `go test` invoke it from a regular testing function.

 ```go
 func Test(t *testing.T) {